-Businesses in the Group have considered how they can continue to support customers and other stakeholders, whether by incorporating new technologies such as artificial intelligence or by making resources available to support customers through the decarbonisation transition in the UK.

-(f) the need to act fairly between members of the Company
+Businesses in the Group have considered how they can continue to support customers and other stakeholders, whether by incorporating new technologies such as artificial intelligence or by making resources available to support customers through the decarbonisation transition in the UK f) the need to act fairly between members of the Company

-Following its acquisition by Tata Steel in 2007, Corus Group pie reregistered as a private company and in 2010 rebranded as Tata Steel Europe.
+Following its acquisition by Tata Steel in 2007, Corus Group Plc reregistered as a private company and in 2010 rebranded as Tata Steel Europe.
 The Company is indirectly wholly owned by TSL, a listed company in India.
-Further details of ownership are set out on pages 51 and 97 of this Annual Report.
+Further details of ownership are set out on pages 54 and 94 of TSE's Annual Report.

-Further details of group companies are also set out on page 98 of this Annual Report.
+Further details of group companies are also set out on page 94 of TSE Annual Report.

-The Board includes directors holding senior positions within the TSL group who are therefore able to communicate the views of the shareholder.
+The Board includes directors holding senior positions at TSL who are therefore able to communicate the views of the shareholder.
 The Group also has mechanisms in place for reporting to the TSL board and its committees.